Premier League coronavirus updates: Latest news as football shuts down - TheNewsTrace

 A press release by Premier League officers states that they intend to renew motion on the weekend of 4th April.

-Nonetheless, that date might be pushed again, relying on how the virus progresses within the subsequent few weeks.
+Nevertheless, that date may very well be pushed again, relying on how the virus progresses within the subsequent few weeks.

+This comes in opposition to the backdrop of mounting hypothesis that Euro 2020, scheduled to happen in June throughout Europe may very well be pushed again to 2021.

+And the Premier League shouldn’t be alone, with postponements introduced for The Championship, League 1 and League 2 in English football, as effectively as the Champions League and Europa League taking a break.

 Might the Premier League season be cancelled?

-In principle, the Premier League might be cancelled completely with all outcomes null and void, however this stays the nuclear choice – one that’s unlikely to happen.
+In principle, the Premier League may very well be cancelled completely with all outcomes null and void, however this stays the nuclear choice – one that’s unlikely to happen.

-With the overwhelming majority of the season performed, it might show to be a extremely contentious resolution amongst so many groups – champions-elect Liverpool for starters.
+With the overwhelming majority of the season performed, it could show to be a extremely contentious determination amongst so many groups – champions-elect Liverpool for starters.

-An equally unpopular end result could be cancellation and present league positions used as closing standings.
+An equally unpopular end result can be cancellation and present league positions used as remaining standings.

-Liverpool would formally win the league however Norwich, Aston Villa and Bournemouth could be relegated, and in flip, you possibly can count on a barrage of authorized battles to ensue.
+Liverpool would formally win the league however Norwich, Aston Villa and Bournemouth can be relegated, and in flip, you might count on a barrage of authorized battles to ensue.

-Cancellation of the season is after all an choice, however one which no one – groups and officers included – desires.
+Cancellation of the season is in fact an choice, however one which no one – groups and officers included – desires.

 Add Comment